CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 # Kinesis
+Amazon Kinesis is the streaming data platform of AWS and has four distinct services under it: Kinesis Data Firehose, Kinesis Data Streams, Kinesis Video Streams, and Amazon Kinesis Data Analytics.
+For a specific use case of the requirement by the question, use Kinesis Data Firehose.

 SQS FIFO will not work here as they cannot sustain thousands of messages per second.
 SNS cannot be used for data streaming.
 Lambda isn't meant to retain data.
 Kinesis is the right answer here, with providing a partition key in our message we can guarantee ordering for a specific sensor, even if our stream is sharded

+# Amazon Macie
+Amazon Macie is mainly used as a security service that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.
+As a security feature of AWS, it does not meet the requirements of being able to load and stream data into data stores for analytics.
+You have to use Kinesis Data Firehose instead.

 ## Concepts